brain-mapping-therapy-denver

 What exactly happens during a Neurofeedback session?

-A neurofeedback session is essentially a series of operant conditioning teaching experiences.
+A neurofeedback therapy session is essentially a series of operant conditioning teaching experiences.
 This type of conditioning (think Pavlov’s dog) offers a stimulus that can be auditory, visual or tactile and teaches the brain to raise or lower waves that help it find regulation over time.
 This therefore decreases symptom severity and new electrical changes are adopted.
 Repetition in neurofeedback sessions paired with ethical and effective forms of talk therapy offer individuals the extra “boost” they need to gain control of their lives.

-Who can I talk to about seeing if Neurofeedback is the right source of treatment for me?
+Who can I talk to about seeing if Neurofeedback Therapy is the right source of treatment for me?

 Our team at Connected Brain Counseling specializes in the intersection of QEEG Brain Mapping Therapy in Denver, Counseling in Denver and Neurofeedback Therapy in Denver.
 We believe in multi modal approaches to mental health, where information is power and we are here to guide you in the right direction of treatment for the unique structure of your brain.
 If you are interested in learning more, submit a contact form here to talk to a licensed therapist and neurofeedback clinician directly.